Understanding the Revenue Cycle Management Process: A Comprehensive Guide

 4. Claim Submission

 In the Revenue Cycle Management Process, claims go to insurers after coding.
-Fast, accurate claim filing helps speed up payments.
+Fast, accurate claim filing helps speed up payments across the 13 steps of revenue cycle management.

 Many use clearinghouses to check for errors before sending.
 CMS says electronic claims get a 98% acceptance rate, better than 85% for paper.